rmrk-team/NestingEIP/README.md

     /**
      * @notice Used to retrieve the immediate owner of the given token.
-     * @dev If the immediate owner is another token, the address returned, should be the one of the parent token's
+     * @dev If the immediate owner is another token, the address returned, MUST be the one of the parent token's
      *  collection smart contract.
      * @param tokenId ID of the token for which the direct owner is being retrieved
      * @return address Address of the given token's owner
      * @return uint256 The ID of the parent token.
-Should be `0` if the owner is an externally owned account
+MUST be `0` if the owner is an externally owned account
      * @return bool The boolean value signifying whether the owner is an NFT or not */ function directOwnerOf(uint256 tokenId)